hkumar102/UnitOfWork.Service/README.md

         sqlQuery = @"SELECT * FROM Items";
         IEnumerable<Item> items = await _unitOfWork.ExecuteSqlAsync<Item>(sqlQuery, null);

-        //Executing SP or Script for which will return multiple datasets of different objects,
-        //It will return the dataset in the same order QueryItem Passed. sqlQuery = @"SELECT * FROM Items WHERE ItemId = @ItemId; SELECT * FROM ItemType WHERE ItemTypeId = @ItemTypeId";
+        //Executing SP or Script for which will return multiple datasets of different objects, It will return the dataset in the same order QueryItem Passed sqlQuery = @"SELECT * FROM Items WHERE ItemId = @ItemId; SELECT * FROM ItemType WHERE ItemTypeId = @ItemTypeId";
         var querymapItems = new List<QueryMapItem>()
         {
             new QueryMapItem(typeof(Item), DataRetriveTypeEnum.List, "Item"),
             new QueryMapItem(typeof(ItemType), DataRetriveTypeEnum.List, "ItemType")
         };
-        IDictionary<string, object> multipleDataSet =
-            await _unitOfWork.ExecuteSqlAsync(sqlQuery, new {ItemId = 1, ItemTypeId = 1}, querymapItems);
+        IDictionary<string, object> multipleDataSet = await _unitOfWork.ExecuteSqlAsync(sqlQuery, new {ItemId = 1, ItemTypeId = 1}, querymapItems);
         var menuTypes = multipleDataSet["Item"].Convert<IEnumerable<Item>>();
         var menus = multipleDataSet["ItemType"].Convert<IEnumerable<ItemType>>();
     }